Stakeholder Management: Building Alignment, Trust, and Transparency

 Stakeholder management is a discipline that helps us to improve our relationship with our stakeholders.
 It involves systematically identifying stakeholders; analyzing their needs and expectations; and planning future engagements with them.

-In Scrum, a stakeholder is anyone with a vested interest in the product who is not part of the Scrum Team.
+In the context of Scrum, a stakeholder is anyone with a vested interest in the product who is not part of the Scrum Team.
 These are the people who’ll help you discover, develop, release, support and promote the product.
 A Product Owner has to be in constant touch with the key stakeholders to maximize the value of the product.

 Why is it so Important?

-As Product Owners, we are delivering values to our end users.
-In Scrum, the only way to measure the success or failure of an increment is via stakeholder feedback.
-For example, if after project Go-Live, a service response time is poor and you get first-hand feedback from your stakeholder, then as a product owner, it is an opportunity for you to put corrective measures in the upcoming sprints.
+For example, if after project Go-Live, a service response time is poor and you get first-hand feedback from your stakeholders, then as a Product Owner, it is an opportunity for you to put corrective measures in the upcoming sprints.

 How to go about it?